KTM 990 RC R (2025) - Review

 195kg (wet)

-• Finally KTM returns to the sports bike market nearly a decade after the RC8R was dropped
+Finally KTM returns to the sports bike market after a decade

 KTM’s lead-in to the 990 RC R has been a couple of runs of limited-edition track-only bikes, the RC 8C.
 First unveiled in 2021 and with a second coming in 2023, those bikes were based on the Kramer GP2-R and built out-of-house by Kramer, with small production runs of 100 for the first-gen and 200 for the second model, each selling out instantly despite vastly expensive price tags - £30,999 for the first run, £34,999 for the second-gen.